My son Donovan I understand a little better; we have similar weaknesses and similar drives, but Weston

 Weston puts blue food coloring in the sink water to play Pirate Lego and jumps on the trampoline and burns holes through the knees of his pants just like Donovan, and probably just like every other boy.
 But there are times where I see him come into his own as a unique creature and it strikes me.

 I tried to help him get a head start in PayDay the other night (just the two of us).
 I knew we didn't have long to play so I wanted to give him a couple extra thousand dollars to buy better deals.
 "No, mom.
 I only want the exact amount I am supposed to have." --Not that he isn't tempted, mind you.
-He wanted to roll his die over a couple times when it fell off the table in his exuberance and didn't end up so favorably,-- I didn't let him off the hook on that one.
-But he still surprises me.

 The day before school started Weston closed the door to his room and wouldn't let anyone in for 20 minutes.
 I had complained earlier that day how I longed for the boys to tidy their room, as I had just tidied it two days before and now it was a complete disaster.
 Then Weston opened the door -- the room was spotless.
 He had quietly done the whole thing on his own and determined he was now ready to start grade one.